mhosseinf/Project_11/README.md

     - Reasoning: Regions of less landmass per tectonic plate and surrounded by large volumes of oceanic water (experience less frequent disasters)

 - Limitation:
-    - CSV.FILE data had empty Longitude and Latitude values in large portion of the data.
+    - CSV.FILE data had empty Longitude and Latitude values for large portions of the data.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------